Post

 Diversity, Equity, Inclusion, and Belonging (DEIB) initiatives are essential for neurodivergent individuals because they create spaces where identity is recognised, valued, and supported.

-Many neurodivergent people have faced systemic barriers to diagnosis, workplace discrimination, social exclusion and a lack of accommodations that hinder their success leading to exclusion in education, work and society.
+Many neurodivergent people have faced systemic barriers to diagnosis, workplace discrimination, social exclusion and a lack of accommodations (often small, very simple accommodations) that hinder their success, leading to exclusion in education, work and society.

 Without DEIB efforts, neurodivergent individuals are forced to mask, conform, or struggle in environments not built for them.
 Can you imagine filtering and hiding your true identity every day?
 It is exhausting!